 Great Food That You Grew

-Long, healthy and happy life for you your family, friends, community and the rest of the world.
+A very long, healthy and happy life for you, your family, friends, community and the rest of the world.

 If you are new to harvesting food that’s OK!
 I was once new to picking food as well.
 Fortunately your body and mind are keenly adapted to finding and harvesting food.

 Leafy greens like lettuce, kale, chard, bok choi etc: You can harvest by gently pinching and twisting the the largest leaves right at the bottom of the leaf next to the stem.
 The best way to gauge large is if the plant is growing over it’s neighbor.